tensorflow/tensorflow/g3doc/Tutorials/Toy/Ch-3.md

 ```

 We also need to update our main file, `toyc.cpp`, to add an optimization
 pipeline.
-In MLIR, the optimizations are ran through a `PassManager` in a
+In MLIR, the optimizations are run through a `PassManager` in a
 similar way to LLVM:

 ```c++